-Now if you know, I’d rather not say anything than give negative feedback.
-However, our dining experience at The Royal George in Pembroke was horrible.
+I don’t like to give negative feedback, however, our dining experience at The Royal George in Pembroke was horrible.
 The food was very average which I could have let slide but the services was poor to say the least.
 We ordered two Coca-Colas.
 What we got was flat Diet Coke.
 Then we informed the attendant (could’ve been the manager) she frankly said that’s what they have and that’s now it is.
 We didn’t return it because chances are we would have had to pay for the flat drink plus the new one.

 Funnily enough, the best table service we had as at McDonald’s, Pembroke.
 After the Royal George we went directly to McD’s because we were still hungry and feeling wound-up.
 We experienced friendly table service, relaxing classical musical; the ambience was bright and clean.
 We ate their on two occasions.
 It was lovely hats off to management and staff there.

-On another occasion, we went to Blue Lagoon waterpark.
+One bleak cold day we went to Blue Lagoon waterpark.
 We took to the slides and whizzed down the relaxation pools to chill out.
-It’s a great day out whatever the weather and all year round.
+It’s a great day out whatever the weather, all year round.
 The water and air is heated to perfection.
 You into might think you’re on a tropical island when the waves hit in the Wave Pool.